kuronetwork/CEH-Practical-LAB-Practice-Recommendations/README.md

 Based on my experience, completing all of the official iLAB modules can lead to passing the exam.
 I've compiled a list of iLAB exercises that can enhance your technical skills.
 These exercises are not just for the purpose of the exam but also to improve your penetration testing techniques.

+I welcome your contributions to this project!
+Your participation will help improve and maintain this list :)

 CEH Practical Website :
 - https://www.eccouncil.org/train-certify/certified-ethical-hacker-ceh-practical/
 - https://ilabs.eccouncil.org/ethical-hacking-exercises/